Connect with us

 Hopper window.
 PHOTO | COURTESY

-These windows types seal up against the frame when closed all the way and are known for providing excellent insulation.
+These windows seal up against the frame when closed all the way and are known for providing excellent insulation.
 It costs $265 to $720 to install a hopper window.

 17. Skylight Windows

 Skylights are usually installed on roofs to allow more natural light into the house.
-They are mainly used in situations where exterior walls do not allow installation of standard windows.
+They are mainly used in situations where exterior walls do not allow the installation of standard windows.

 Skylight window.
 PHOTO | COURTESY

-It costs 900 to $2,130 to install skylight window.
+It costs 900 to $2,130 to install a skylight window.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.